Kohli And Shami Star As India Reach World Cup Final - UrduPoint

 Shami, who took his previous best of 5-18 under the Wankhede lights when Sri Lanka were dismissed for just 55 in pool play, had an immediate success Wednesday.

-Devon Conway could only edge his late-moving first ball, although it still needed wicketkeeper KL Rahul to hold a brilliant diving catch.
+Devon Conway could only edge his late-moving first ball, with wicketkeeper KL Rahul holding a brilliant diving catch.

-Conway's fellow left-handed opener Rachin Ravindra, the tournament's breakout star with three hundreds in his first World Cup, was also caught behind off Shami for 13.
+Shami then had Rachin Ravindra, a breakout star with three hundreds in his first World Cup, caught behind for 13 as well.